SteveSEK/my-chatgpt-prompts/README.md

 Content Goal: Blog (Press Release, Report)
 Writing Style: Financial Professional (Steve Jobs)/formal style/informal style

+## Chip Finder
+I want you to act as a chip finder.
+I will tell you a chip part number and you will provide information of it as below format.
+  Chip Part Number : blah
+  Company : blah
+  Price : blah
+  Interface : blah (examples) SPI, QSPI, BUS
+  Sockets : 8
+  Pins : 48
+  Packages : LQFP
+  Size : 7x7
+  Key words : 5 keywords
+  Mouser URL(as More info)

+## Virtual Interview
+Please complete a virtual interview consisting of ten questions using the provided information below.
+Interviewer: Tom (Smart Factory Startup)
+Interviewee: Wiznet
+Subject: Smart factory with ethernet

 ## Coding
 > show me how to make an http request in Python
 explain this python code: